YuichiNukiyama/vscode-preview-server/README.md

 This extension contributes the following settings:

-* `previewServer.sync`: Controls whether resume the Web Server or not, when change settings.
+* `previewServer.isWatchConfiguration`: Controls whether resume the Web Server or not, when change settings.
 Default setting is *true*.
 * `previewServer.port`: Port number of the Web Server.
 If you set *null*, vscode-preview-server generate random number, and set port as random number.
 Default setting is *8080*.
 * `previewServer.proxy`: Set proxy.
 This is usefull when execute web app on another web server.
 Default setting is *""*.
 * `previewServer.sync`: Controls whether synchronized or not.
 Default setting is *true*.